roytang/blog/content/post/2005/03/graduation-day-and-10-years-after.md

 Edit: I'm a moron.
 I really was incoherent.
 I forgot I was going to talk about the ten years after part until I saw the title published on the page itself.

 Anyway, yeah.
 Ten years.
 It's been ten years since I left Pisay to face the cruel world.
 And where am I now?
 No earth-shaking accomplishments yet?
 It's like when we were graduating, things were exciting, we were going out to conquer a brave new world!
-Maybe [peng ][2]was right, ten years might just be too short to "Stand tall and shake the heavens&#8221; [3] At least, I haven't heard of anyone else in the batch stunning the world with their brilliance yet, so I guess I'm not behind, yet.
+Maybe [peng ][2]was right, ten years might just be too short to "Stand tall and shake the heavens" [3] At least, I haven't heard of anyone else in the batch stunning the world with their brilliance yet, so I guess I'm not behind, yet.

 <div>
   [1] first Pisay batch ever.
 They had a 5-year curriculum then.<br /> [2] Figure it out.<br /> [3] (3 points for getting that reference)